 The Electrical Appeals & Advisory Board has the following function: Any person, firm or corporation aggrieved by an interpretation of the National Electrical Code or by a decision or ruling by the Electrical Inspector, shall have the right to make an appeal in writing to this board.
 This board is also used to review code changes prior to submittal to Code revision.

 Historical Landmark Preservation Committee

 The Historic Landmark Preservation Committee adopts criteria for the designation of historic, architectural, and cultural landmarks and the delineation of historic districts, which shall be ratified by the City Council.
-The Committee recommends conferral of recognition upon the owners of landmarks or properties within districts by means of plaques; increases public awareness of the value of historic, cultural and architectural preservation, and makes recommendations to the Planning and Zoning Commission and the City Council.
-The Historic Landmark Preservation Committee is authorized to promulgate a mission statement and internal rules, regulations, and bylaws not inconsistent with the City Charter, city ordinances, and applicable state and federal laws.
+The Committee recommends conferral of recognition upon the owners of landmarks or properties within districts by means of plaques; increases public awareness of the value of historic, cultural and architectural preservation, and makes recommendations to the Planning & Zoning Commission and the City Council.
+The Historic Landmark Preservation Committee is authorized to promulgate a mission statement and internal rules, regulations, and bylaws not inconsistent with the city charter, city ordinances, and applicable state and federal laws.

 The Housing Authority professionally manages low rent public housing units in the city.
 It provides safe and affordable housing of reasonable quality for persons of low income, while administering programs that offer residents the opportunity to advance in society.
 The board oversees Housing Authority related activities.

 Housing Finance Corporation

 The Housing Finance Corporation has been organized for the purpose of benefiting and accomplishing public purposes and on behalf of the city, financing cost of residential ownership development that will provide decent, safe, and sanitary housing for residents of the city at affordable prices.